Solvability of the Dirichlet problem for a new class of elliptic operators: Introduction

-For dimension \(n\) however, it took until the Kato conjecture was resolved in \cite{Auscher_Kato} after being open for 50 years, before the authors of \cite{hofmann_regularity_2014} could extend this result to matrices that are not necessarily symmetric and have merely bounded and measurable coefficients.
-Later, this work got streamlined in \cite{hofmann_dirichlet_2022}, where the authors also extend the result to the case of matrices whose antisymmetric part might be unbounded and instead has a uniformly bounded BMO norm of its antisymmetric part.
-The t-independence condition could also be adapted for the parabolic setting as a sufficient condition for solvability of the \(L^p\) Dirichlet problem (see \cite{auscher_dirichlet_2018}).
+For dimension \(n\) however, it took until the Kato conjecture was resolved in \cite{Auscher_Kato} after being open for 50 years, before the authors of \cite{hofmann_square_2015} could extend this result to matrices that are not necessarily symmetric and have merely bounded and measurable coefficients.
+Later, this work was streamlined in \cite{hofmann_dirichlet_2022}, where the authors also extended the result to the case of matrices whose antisymmetric part might be unbounded, but has a uniformly bounded BMO norm instead.
+The \(t\)-independence condition has also been adapted to the parabolic setting as a sufficient condition for solvability of the \(L^p\) Dirichlet problem (see \cite{auscher_dirichlet_2018}) or for the elliptic regularity boundary value problem \cite{hofmann_regularity_2015}.

-A little while after the breakthrough \cite{jerison_dirichlet_1981} the same authors together with Fabes published \cite{fabes_necessary_1984}, where they showed that t-independence can be relaxed if we use continuous coefficients.
+Shortly after the breakthrough \cite{jerison_dirichlet_1981}, Jerison, Kenig and Fabes published \cite{fabes_necessary_1984}, where they showed that \(t\)-independence can be relaxed if we use continuous coefficients.
 More precisely, they show that if a symmetric \(A\) has continuous coefficients, \(\Omega\) is a bounded \(C^1\)-domain, and the modulus of continuity

 with outer normal vector field \(V\) satisfies the Dini-type condition